2 Challenges to Shareholder Primacy

 Dick’s Sporting Goods could generate money by selling assault rifles.
 Friedman would have argued that, if it is a profitable strategy to sell high-powered guns, then the company should do so, pay shareholders the extra dividend, and then the shareholders could decide individually to support gun control organisations.
 However, shareholders spending their own money to “reverse” the actions of the company would be very inefficient and suboptimal for the shareholders.

-Hart argues that it is more efficient for the company to refrain from selling guns in the first place.
+Hart argues that it is more efficient for the company to refrain from selling assault rifles in the first place.
 Shareholders are humans, who have pro-social concerns, and it is assumed that if someone is not only interested in the bottom line, they would prefer to invest in companies that are also interested in issues beyond the bottom line.
 Hart argues that if a CEO and managers want to show loyalty to their shareholders, their individual concerns should be taken into consideration.

 In other words, instead of making money at the expense of all, the pro-social concerns of shareholders should be accounted for when building a strategy.